How To Launch A Cloud Kitchen Like Kitopi?

 - Location & Property

 The location and building differentiate between a traditional dining/dining room and a cloud kitchen.
 A cloud kitchen does not need a high-floor and high-end property location.
-Instead, it can be easily installed in a space between 250-300 sq ft as the House is not façade.
+Instead, it can be easily installed in a space between 250-300 sq ft.
 This significantly reduces the costs of opening a cloud kitchen, as the interiors and furnishings are no longer required.

-The cloud kitchen has an inaccessible location but a high demand of customers, especially in a certain kitchen.
+The cloud kitchen has an inaccessible location but a high demand of customers.
 Cloud cuisine in residential zones, market backgrounds, unused parking lots.
-Alternatively, a shared kitchen space can be used to reduce the initial investment.
+Alternatively, shared kitchen space can be used to reduce the initial investment.

 For several reasons, it is necessary to acquire the correct licences and certifications to open a cloud kitchen.
 First, the introduction of licences would save you from legal trouble.